Time to adapt: how startups respond to shutdowns, work from home & social distancing

-While COVID-19 and the corona crisis paralyze large parts of the global economy, local startup teams in Europe, Canada and the US respond with a maximum degree of creativity, resilience and drive:
+Startups vs COVID-19 (Vol. 01) – while the corona crisis paralyzes large parts of the global economy, local startup teams in Europe, Canada and the US respond with a maximum degree of creativity, resilience and drive:

 The telemedicine provider introduces an online COVID19 screening program in Ontario, while its virtual care platform gives Canadians access to medical advice and online prescriptions – 24/7, safe from home.

 As corona has upended life on campus, zenjob is now matching its flexible student workforce to meet the peak demand of jobs in supermarkets, drugstores and farmers and launched in six new cities in Germany ahead of schedule.

 While schools are closed, the edutech platform cooperates with German authorities to meet the pressing need for digital education, offering its learning tutorials right now 30 days free of charge.

 The fintech helps SMEs in Germany and the UK to bridge cash flow gaps and is working with the government on iwoca’s accreditation for the Coronavirus Business Interruption Loan Scheme (CBILS) to soften the economic blow.

 To protect the most vulnerable in society, the senior care platform is boosting its national network and the number of staff, mobilising all possible resources to meet the unprecedented increase in demand of in-home care for the elderly.